AdobeDocs/campaign-classic.en/help/integrations/using/adobe-analytics-provisioning.md

 >
 > * If you have implemented inbound integrations with Campaign, you must migrate your Technical Account as detailed in [this documentation](https://developer.adobe.com/developer-console/docs/guides/authentication/ServerToServerAuthentication/migration/#_blank).
 Existing Service Account (JWT) credentials will continue to work until January 27, 2025.</br>
 >
 > * If you have implemented outbound integrations, such as Campaign-Analytics integration or Experience Cloud Triggers integration, they will continue to work until until January 27, 2025.
-However, before that date, you must upgrade your Campaign environment to v7.4.1 and migrate your Technical Account to oAuth.
+However, before that date, you must upgrade your Campaign environment to v7.4.1 and migrate your Technical Account to OAuth.

 ## Create an Adobe Analytics Product profile {#analytics-product-profile}